pydantic/pydantic/docs/errors/errors.md

 ### Custom Errors

-In your custom data types or validators you should use `ValueError`, `TypeError` or `AssertionError` to raise errors.
+In your custom data types or validators you should use `ValueError` or `AssertionError` to raise errors.

 See [validators](../usage/validators.md) for more details on use of the `@validator` decorator.